solliancenet/dp-203-v2/labs/02/README.md

-# Module 2 - Designing and Implementing the Serving Layer
+# Module 2 - Design and Implement the serving layer

 This module teaches how to design and implement data stores in a modern data warehouse to optimize analytical workloads.
 The student will learn how to design a multidimensional schema to store fact and dimension data.
 Then the student will learn how to populate slowly changing dimensions through incremental data loading from Azure Data Factory.